Rhea Santos: Career

 Santos left Reporter's Notebook in 2011 to host Tunay na Buhay, a television program that features biographies of celebrities, which was first aired on January 21, 2011.
 In 2013, she guested at The Ryzza Mae Show.
 In 2016, she hosted the television special entitled Imagine You & Me: The Journey, which is a documentary for the film Imagine You & Me, starring the AlDub love team of Alden Richards and Maine Mendoza.
 In 2018, she anchored the Lenten special of Unang Hirit where they broadcast live from Israel.

 In 2019, she retired as a broadcast journalist after leaving the Philippines together with her family to pursue her further education in Canada taking up Broadcast and Online Journalism at the British Columbia Institute of Technology.
 With her 19 years experience in the television news industry in the Philippines, she has covered and broadcast major events during the 2000s and 2010s such as the Philippine national elections of those times, State of the Nation Addresses of Philippine presidents Gloria Macapagal-Arroyo, Benigno Aquino III and Rodrigo Duterte, the 9/11 attack in New York City, United States, the wedding of Prince William and Catherine Middleton, and Philippine Chief Justice Renato Corona's impeachment trial.
 She has been the longest-serving female morning newscaster in the history of Philippine television.
 On September 1, 2020, she resumed her career in the news industry, premiering as the anchor of the national Philippine edition of Omni News in Vancouver, British Columbia, Canada.

 Personal life

-On September 17, 2004, Rhea Santos married businessman and Hotshots Burger chain owner, Carlo de Guzman.
+On September 17, 2004, Santos married businessman and Hotshots Burger chain owner, Carlo de Guzman.
 They have two children nicknamed Uno and Yuan.
 Aside from being a media personality, she had a baking business through Curious Chef Philippines.
 In 2010, she was named by Spot.ph, an entertainment website, as the third hottest television newswomen in the Philippines.

 The last appearance of Santos in Tunay na Buhay features her life story.